radish-es/casebook-property/content/problems/bylaw.md

 > (iii) comply with all other provisions of this Bylaw;

+### The Problem

-**In your view, based on the course materials this week, would the above model bylaw be in accordance with section 7 of the *Charter*?
+**In your view, based on the course materials this week and on [last week's hypothetical problem]({{< ref "problems/public-park-possession" >}}), would the above model bylaw be in accordance with section 7 of the *Charter*?
 Why or why not?
 Whether or not you think the model bylaw violates the *Charter*, what provisions, if any, would you recommend amending and why?**

+### Reading Strategy

+This week, please start your preparation of the materials by reviewing two cases we read all the way back in the first week of the course *Committee for the Commonwealth of Canada v Canada* and *Harrison v Carswell*.
+The proceed to the right to shelter cases in chronological order: *Victoria (City) v Adams*, *Bamberger v Vancouver* and *Heegmsa v Hamilton (City)*.

 [^1]: Based in part on APPENDIX B - DRAFT PARKS BYLAW PROVISIONS, *Canadian Bar Association*, https://www.cba.org/Publications-Resources/Practice-Tools/Tackling-Homelessness/Appendix-B.